TheGrayDot/mpqcli/README.md

 A command line tool to read, extract, search, create and verify MPQ files using the [StormLib library](https://github.com/ladislav-zezula/StormLib).

-> ⚠️ **Warning:** This project is under development and may contain bugs.
+> ⚠️ **Warning:** This project is under development and will change functionality between released versions and may contain bugs.
 Use at your own risk.

 ## Overview